 A similar framework exists for all-sky microwave sounding radiances, but with the use of a fixed emissivity atlas (TELSEM) instead of an evolving Kalman Filter atlas.
-A dynamic emissivity retrieval is performed, taking into account the presence of light cloud and precipitation (Baordo and Geer, 2016).
+A dynamic emissivity retrieval is performed using representative frequencies with good sensitivity to the surface, taking into account the presence of light cloud and precipitation (Baordo and Geer, 2016).
 If the retrieval fails, which generally happens if the surface is not fully visible due to heavy cloud or precipitation, then a value is taken from the emissivity atlas.
 This process happens in the observation operator code under MWAVE_EMIS, when LSCREEN=.TRUE.

-A limited number of all-sky microwave imager surface-sensitive channels are assimilated over land using a similar technique, but with the variation of surface emissivity prescribed according to atlas.
+A limited number of all-sky microwave imager surface-sensitive channels are assimilated over land using a similar technique, but with the variation of surface emissivity as a function of frequency prescribed according to atlas.
 Another difference compared to the clear-sky microwave, applied to all all-sky sensors, is a more refined treatment of mixed scenes.
-For example, the scene is divided into water and land parts, and the surface emissivity water part is prescribed using the FASTEM-6 surface emissivity model, and the dynamic emissivity retrieval is carried out only in the part of the scene that is land.
+For example, the scene is divided into water and land parts, and the surface emissivity water part is prescribed using the SURFEM-Ocean surface emissivity model, and the dynamic emissivity retrieval is carried out only in the part of the scene that is land.
 For further details see Geer et al. (2022).